-The Hillsborough County Emergency Policy Group voted to require the wearing of face coverings, with certain exceptions, inside businesses that are open to the public and where employees and customers aren’t able to maintain social distancing after hearing presentations from several public health officials, medical doctors, and hospital leaders require masks.
+The Hillsborough County Emergency Policy Group voted to require the wearing of face coverings.
+Inside businesses that are open to the public and where employees and customers aren’t able to maintain social distancing after hearing presentations from several public health officials, medical doctors, and hospital leaders require masks.
 The order is effective immediately, with the exception of the enforcement provisions which go into effect at 5 p.m. on Wednesday, June 24, 2020.

 Please be aware, as a business owner/operator, you are responsible to ensure your employees and customers are following this new requirement.

-The new executive order requires that all persons within any indoor location of a business that is open to the public in Hillsborough County shall be required to wear a face covering when not maintaining social distancing from other people, excluding family members or others residing in their home.
+The new executive order requires that all persons within any indoor location of a business that is open to the public in Hillsborough County shall be required to wear a face covering when not maintaining social distancing from other people.
+The order excludes family members or others residing in their home.
 “Business” means any business entity that provides goods or services directly to the public.
 Business operators will be responsible for ensuring compliance.

 The order provides exceptions for:

 • Children under the age of 2